 How to Buy Right – A Summary

 During the past 18 months I have given you my ideas on what one needs to consider when they want to purchase a work of art.
 A lot of ground was covered and there is still more to explore.
 What I have decided to do is to try and summarize many of my thoughts into one – I hope not to long – newsletter.
-If you want to read a little more about any one topic please visit the Newsletter Archive on our website (www.rehs.com).
+If you want to read a little more about any one topic please look at the earlier posts in our Newsletter Archive.

 Before I get to this month’s main course, I will start with: